magic-wormhole/magic-wormhole-transit-relay/docs/logging.md

 If daemonized by twistd, the server will write ``twistd.pid`` and ``twistd.log`` files as usual.
 By default ``twistd.log`` will only contain startup, shutdown, and exception messages.

-Adding --log-stdout will add per-connection JSON lines to ``twistd.log``.
+Setting ``--log-fd=1`` (file descriptor 1 is always stdout) will cause the per-connection JSON lines to be interleaved with any messages sent to Twisted's logging system.
+It may be better to use a different file descriptor.